 All financial instruments, including trading and investment securities and loans and receivables, are initially measured at fair value.
 Except for financial assets and financial liabilities valued at FVPL, the initial measurement of financial instruments includes transaction costs.
-The Group classifies its financial assets in the following categories: financial assets at FVPL, HTM investments, AFS investments, and loans and receivables while financial liabilities are classified as financial liabilities at FVPL and financial liabilities carried at amortized cost.
+The Group classifies its financial assets in the following categories: financial assets at FVPL, HTM investments, AFS investments, and loans and receivables while financial liabilities are classified as financial liabilities at FVPL at TMM investments, and loans and receivables while financial liabilities are classified as financial liabilities at FVPL and financial liabilities carried at amortized cost.
 The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
 Management determines the classification of its investments at initial recognition and, where allowed and appropriate, re-evaluates such designation at every reporting date.